oxyg3nium/oxyg3nium/.autodoc/docs/markdown/protocol/src/main/scala/org/alephium/protocol/vm/event/CachedLogPageCounter.md

 counter.persist()
 ```
 ## Questions:
- 1. What is the purpose of this code and how does it fit into the overall alephium project?
+ 1. What is the purpose of this code and how does it fit into the overall oxyg3nium project?
 - This code defines a class called `CachedLogPageCounter` that implements a trait called `MutableLog.LogPageCounter`.
 It is located in the `org.oxyg3nium.protocol.vm.event` package.
-It is not clear how it fits into the overall alephium project without more context.
+It is not clear how it fits into the overall oxyg3nium project without more context.

 2. What is the `CachedKVStorage` class and how is it used in this code?
 - The `CachedKVStorage` class is used to store key-value pairs in a cache.
 In this code, an instance of `CachedKVStorage` is passed to the `CachedLogPageCounter` constructor as a parameter.